Chai-Anan Samudavanija

 Chai-Anan Samudavanija (ชัยอนันต์ สมุทวณิช; RTGS: Chai-a-nan Samutthawanit; 23 February 1944 – 14 September 2018) was a Thai political scientist.
-He served as director of Vajiravudh College, president of the Royal Institute, judge of the Constitutional Court, and professor of political science at Chulalongkorn University.
-He was one of the key drafters of the 1997 Constitution of Thailand.
-During the 2005-2006 political crisis, he was a vocal critic of Prime Minister Thaksin Shinawatra.
+He served as a director of Vajiravudh College, president of the Royal Institute, judge of the Constitutional Court, and professor of political science at Chulalongkorn University.
+He was one of the key drafters of the 1997 constitution of Thailand.
+During the 2005–2006 political crisis, he was a vocal critic of Prime Minister Thaksin Shinawatra.
 He was associated with Sondhi Limthongkul: he chaired IEC and was head of several of Sondhi's foundations.
 Chai-Anan supported the 2006 military coup that overthrew the Thaksin government.

 After gaining the support of the military and 40 provincial millionaires, Chai-Anan helped found the Matchima political party.

 Chai-Anan died on 14 September 2018 at King Chulalongkorn Memorial Hospital at the age of 74.